3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Hours: Sunrise to Sunset

-I know I’ve mentioned a handful of places to eat and drink throughout this 3 days in Fort Myers itinerary, however, I think food deserves its own section.
+I know I’ve mentioned a handful of places to eat and drink throughout this itinerary, however, I think food deserves its own section.
 Therefore, here are some of the places I recommend trying.

 • The Boathouse Bar and Grille Fort Myers | Menu